flipz357/HIPE-2026/_pages/about.md

 ### Registration and Information

-More information on the schedule and registration will be available soon.
+More information on the schedule and registration can be found on the [CLEF page](https://clef2026.clef-initiative.eu/).
 For questions, please contact the organizers via our [mailing list](https://groups.google.com/g/hipe-2026).

 ---